 who are in long-term recovery from mental illness and substance abuse into jobs

-counselors at various social service and behavioral health settings
+counselors in various social service and behavioral health settings.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.